Hairy Bikers' cottage pie proves that comfort food doesn't have to be unhealthy.

-The Hairy Bikers created this delicious lower-fat cottage pie for their show, The Hairy Dieters.
-This easy cottage pie recipe has all the rich warming flavours of the traditional dish with just 242 cals per serving.
+The Hairy Bikers created this delicious healthy cottage pie for their show, The Hairy Dieters.
+This lower-fat cottage pie recipe has all the rich warming flavours of the traditional dish with just 242 cals per serving.
 Serving eight people, this family-sized meal combines lean minced beef together with plenty of veggies including celery and tomatoes to make a flavoursome sauce.
 Topped with a half-fat crème fraiche and leek-infused mashed potato, it won’t feel like the healthy option.
 Leftovers can be refrigerated for up to two days.
 Make sure you reheat thoroughly before serving.

 - 400g lean minced beef